NicknameAlwaystaken/Bounce-Climber/README.md

 #### Dive ability

 Player is able to dive with great speed downwards to hit into a platform faster than just plainly falling.
 It is activated by pressing Down-key

+#### Charge Jump ability

+Player is able to reach greater heights using Charge Jump.
+It's used by holding down Down-key whlist you are ontop of a surface.
+It will pause [Bouncing](#bouncing) during, and the longer you hold the higher you can jump.